Spousal Support and Alimony

 Spousal Support Trends

 Spousal support trends are also changing due to the U.S. Supreme Court's 2015 Obergefell v.
 Hodges decision to legalize same-sex marriage.
 Same-sex married couples have the same rights and privileges as any married couple.
-Courts award spousal support under the same guidelines regardless of the sexes of the married couple.
+Courts award spousal support under the same guidelines regardless of the married couple's sexes.

 The tax advantages and penalties for spousal support have changed significantly as of 2019.
 Spousal support payments are no longer deductible for the paying spouse on their taxes if the alimony order was entered after January 1, 2019.
 The person receiving spousal support does not have to claim the payments as taxable income.